volodymyrhudyma/blog/content/blog/2020-09-11-unit-testing-in-react-applications.md

 We should test everything that gives the product any value.

-The `Article` component displays title, teaser and date?
-Test it!
+The `Article` component displays title, teaser and publish date?
+Test them all!

 Test if the expected data is displayed on the user's screen.

 Missing teasers could cause the user to skip the article, resulting in the loss of a potential customer.